 Faraglione di Mezzo

-It’s said that if you take a boat ride with your paramour beneath Capri’s “arch of love”, the centre of three dramatic sea stacks on the island’s southern coast, Cupid’s arrow is sure to strike for eternity.
+Word has it that if you take a boat ride with your paramour beneath Capri’s “arch of love”, the centre of three dramatic sea stacks on the island’s southern coast, Cupid’s arrow is sure to strike for eternity.
 Opt for one of the two-hour private boat tours of the island so you’ve got time to fully survey its craggy magnificence.

 Chiesa San Michele